ArcGIS Blog

 Templates

-The first step in creating a new feature is choosing a template— a starting point that makes editing faster, easier, and more accurate.
+The first step in creating a new feature is choosing a template— think of an editing template as a starting point that makes editing faster, easier, and more accurate.
 Having a set of well curated templates is a game changer.
-Picture this: a hydrant layer with templates for every type of hydrant, each with its own set of default values.
+Here’s how:

-Let’s say each hydrant has a different flow capacity.
+Let’s say we have a hydrant layer.
+The layer contains different colored hydrants to represent the flow capacity for each one.
 That information is stored in a field called Flow.
 Red hydrants flow up to 500 gallons per minute (GPM).
-We can set the default value for the Flow field to 500 GPM only for red hydrants using Red Hydrant template.
-That way, the Flow field is correctly populated whenever someone uses that template.
+We’ll create a template for Red Hydrants, and set the default value for the Flow field to < 500 GPM.

 Set default values in the Configure templates window